View Nepal in Detail

 Day 9

 This trip offers an amazing view of Mount Everest, Mount Mahalangur, Mount Lingtern, Mount Khumbutse, Mount Nuptse, and other mountains.
-This trek is going to be the most important part of the whole EBC trek.
+This trek will be the most important part of the whole EBC trek.

 After spending time at the base of the world’s highest peak, return to Gorak Shep for the night.